yeslogic/allsorts/README.md

 ## Examples

-Refer to the [Allsorts Tools repository](https://github.com/yeslogic/allsorts-tools) for a trio of tools that exercise Allsorts font parsing, shaping, and subsetting.
+Refer to the [Allsorts Tools repository](https://github.com/yeslogic/allsorts-tools) for a set of tools that exercise Allsorts font parsing, shaping, and subsetting.

 ## Unimplemented Features / Known Issues